A Film Guide To Cheap-Ass Halloween Costumes

 What you’ll need: A recyclable shopping bag, thread, a needle, bleach, dirt, a suit (optional)

 If you have a grotty-looking potato sack lying around, you’re pretty much sorted.
-If you don’t, get one of those Countdown/Warehouse/Pac-n-Save recyclable bags and remove the colour by bleaching the shit out of it.
+If you don’t, get a reuseable shopping bag and remove the colour with bleach.
 Rip the bag to shreds and sew it back together, forming a mask that will cover your entire head.
 You don’t need to be precise; the roughness will give it authenticity.
 Cut some eyeholes and stitch in a scary sad mouth.
 Now kick it around in some dirt to give it that grungy brown colour.

 There you have it.
 You are now one of Batman’s nemeses.
 However, people are probably going to avoid you because, well, you smell like dirt.
 If you’ve got a business suit in your wardrobe, put that on.
 It’ll look more like Dr. Jonathan Crane and might counteract the funkiness of your mask.
 Probably not though…

-Total estimated cost: If you can borrow the bleach from your mum, $7
+Total estimated cost: If you own bleach, or can borrow it from your mum, $7

 The Man with No Name from The Good, The Bad and The Ugly